Credentialing Process for University of Vermont Clinical Research Personnel

 How do I obtain access to PRISM?

-- A UVM Medical Center Supervisor for the department where the research is conducted will submit a PRISM Access Request.
+- A UVM Medical Center Supervisor or Director for the department where the research is conducted will submit a PRISM Access Request.

 I am a hospital employee who is also a UVM Employee or Student engaged in research, do I need to be credentialed and be issued a UVM Medical Center Research Badge?